 Surrounded by km of tagliatelle, bowls of tortellini and layers of lasagne it seems a terrible place for celiacs,

 Fortunately, there are restaurants that care about celiacs too, where you can get so much more than a green salad or boiled rice.

-It's one of the restaurant I usually suggest when tourists ask me where to have excellent Italian food in an intimate and romantic location.
+It's one of the most romantic restaurants in Bologna where to have excellent Italian food in an intimate and romantic location.

 They offer an Italian cuisine with different influences and they pay special attention to the ingredients like pasta (Benedetto Cavalieri), balsamic vinegar tradizionale of Modena or Parmigiano Reggiano.

 Some of the dishes are prepared with rice flour suitable for celiacs.